 Monday 19 August – Thursday 22 August 2019

-For almost 50 years, The Institute of Education’s August Intensive Preparation Course has been preparing students for exam success.
-These Junior Cycle & Junior Cert grinds, taught by our experienced and expert teachers, are designed for students sitting their exams in June 2019.
+For 50 years, The Institute of Education has been preparing students for exam success.
+Taught by our experienced and expert teachers, the August Intensive Preparation Course is designed for students sitting their exams in June 2020.

-Students may attend up to 3 classes per day, with classes lasting 1.25 hours in duration.
+Students may attend up to 3 classes per day.
+Classes are 1 hour in duration.